anormang1992/pyastix/README.md

 Options:
   -p, --port INTEGER        Port to run the web server on.
   --browser / --no-browser  Open in browser automatically.
+  -m, --module TEXT         Target a specific module to visualize.
+Only this module
+                            and its direct dependencies will be shown.
   --help                    Show this message and exit.
 ```